Using Essential Oils to assist with ADHD/ADD..

 Standard medical treatments can result in side effects such as: restlessness or tremor; anxiety or nervousness; headache or dizziness; insomnia; diarrhea or constipation; stomach pain; increased blood pressure; psychosis (abnormal thinking or hallucinations); cardiac arrhythmia; mood swings are the most common side effects.

-Its well worth trying a natural, organic, essential oil treatment first- along with the behavior therapy listed below-before having to resort to medications that can cause such drastic side effects.
+Its well worth trying a natural, organic, essential oil treatment first- along with the behavior therapy listed below/

 Both before and after a child is diagnosed, there is stress on the family.
 Families can experience blame, anger, and frustration.
 Talk therapy for both the child and family can help everyone overcome these feelings and move forward.